devark28/alu-recipes-web/README.md

 -   **Random Recipe on Load:** The home page (`index.html`) displays a random recipe when it's loaded.
 -   **Get Another Random Recipe:** A button on the home page allows users to fetch and display a new random recipe.
--   **10 Random Recipes:** A button on the home page navigates users to the `recipes.html` page, which displays 10 random recipes.
+-   **10 Random Recipes (sorting + filtering):** A button on the home page navigates users to the `recipes.html` page, which displays 10 random recipes.
 -   **Recipe Details:** Each recipe on the 10 random recipes page links to a detailed view (`details.html`).
 -   **Comprehensive Recipe Information:** The details page includes:
     -   Recipe title and image